Sebastian-git/BinomialBeacon/README.md

 #### [back to the top](#title)

-# Binomial Beacon
+<br /> <br /> <hr />

-Frontend of a website aiming to simplify the Binomial Options Pricing Model
+This section will be deleted once readme is complete.

-Topics to mention in README:
+Topics to mention in README :

 - Black–Scholes model (Finance)
 - Binomial Option Pricing Model (Finance)